asduser/angularjs-recipes/README.md

 <ul>
 <li> Think twice, before you'll use some component. </li>
 <li> Use directives in places repetition code blocks. </li>
-<li> Be careful when you work with graphic elements, try to simplify an existing code as much as it possible. </li>
+<li> Be careful when you work with graphic elements, try simplify an existing code as much as it possible. </li>
 </ul>

 ## 9. Constants.